rust-lang/rfcs/text/2795-format-args-implicit-identifiers.md

     println!("hello {( if self.foo { &self.person } else { &self.other_person } )}");

-Because the interpolation syntax `{(expr)}` is orthogonal to positional `{}` and named `{ident}` argument syntax, and is a superset of the functionality which would be offered by implict named arguments, the argument was made that we should make the leap directly to interpolation without introducing implicit named arguments so as to avoid complicating the existing cases.
+Because the interpolation syntax `{(expr)}` is orthogonal to positional `{}` and named `{ident}` argument syntax, and is a superset of the functionality which would be offered by implicit named arguments, the argument was made that we should make the leap directly to interpolation without introducing implicit named arguments so as to avoid complicating the existing cases.

 ### Argument Against Interpolation